defog-ai/sql-eval/README.md

 ### Query Generator

 To test your own query generator with our framework, you would need to extend `QueryGenerator` and implement the `generate_query` method returning the query of interest.
 We create a new class for each question/query pair to isolate each pair's runtime state against the others when running concurrently.
-You can see a sample `OpenAIChatQueryGenerator` in `query_generators/openai.py` implementing it and using a simple prompt to send a message over to openai's chat api.
+You can see a sample `OpenAIQueryGenerator` in `query_generators/openai.py` implementing it and using a simple prompt to send a message over to openai's api.
 Feel free to extend it for your own use.

 ### Running the test